This classic Strawberry Rhubarb Pie recipe highlights the magical balance of sweet and tart flavors, all baked in a flaky, buttery pie crust.

 Ingredients

-- 1 batch basic pie dough or gluten free pie dough
+- 1 batch butter pie dough (double crust)

-- 2 tablespoons butter, cold and cut into 8 pieces
+- 2 tablespoons unsalted butter, cut into 8 pieces and chilled

 Instructions

-- Prepare pie dough, preferably a day ahead.
+- Prepare the pie dough, preferably 1 day ahead.

-- Brush the crust with an egg-wash and sprinkle with raw sugar, if desired.
+- Brush the top crust with an egg wash and sprinkle with turbinado sugar, if desired.

-- Bake on the middle lower for 25 minutes.
+- Bake the pie in the preheated oven on the lower-middle rack for 25 minutes.

-- Lower the oven temperature to 400ºF If the crust is browning cover the out edges with aluminum foil, leaving the middle of the crust exposed.
+- Lower the oven temperature to 400ºF.
+If the crust is browning, cover the outer edges with aluminum foil, leaving the middle of the crust exposed.
 Bake for another 25 minutes.

-- Move the pie to the upper middle rack for another 10-15 minutes, until the crust is golden and the filling is bubbling.
+- Move the pie to the upper-middle rack and bake until the crust is golden and the filling is bubbling, another 10 to 15 minutes.

-- Let the pie cool about at least an hour, but better for about 6 hours to let the filling set.
+- Transfer to a wire rack to cool.
+Let the pie cool for at least 1 hour, and preferably about 6 hours to let the filling set.
+Slice and serve.

 Notes

-- You can substitute the quick cooking tapioca with ยผ cup cornstarch or flour.
+You can substitute the quick cooking tapioca with ¼ cup cornstarch or flour.

 Some of the links on this page may be affiliate links.
 Everyday Pie is a participant in the Amazon Associates Program.
 As an Amazon Associate I earn from qualifying purchases, at no extra cost to you.